BlinkTrack: Feature Tracking over 80 FPS via Events and Images: Related Work

-\paragraph{Kalman Filter} Kalman filter has been widely used for object tracking\cite{Blackman1999DesignAA,10.1155/2012/870890} and optical flow\cite{336247,566996} because it is able to build an explicit motion model, which could benefit the tracking task.
-The differentiability of the Kalman filter makes it coexistable with neural networks.
-Bao et al.\cite{8451564,8662710} add Kalman filter on existing optical flow methods, gaining performance promotion.
-Also, Kalman filter holds the advantage of fusing different signals, which is used by Wang et al.\cite{Wang_2021} to reconstruct video using LDR image and event data.
-Our work employs differentiable Kalman filters to supervise our learning-based network and combine predictions from the event module and color module.
+{\textbf{Kalman Filter.}} Kalman filter has been widely used for object tracking\cite{Blackman1999DesignAA,10.1155/2012/870890, zhang2022bytetrack,yang2024samurai} and optical flow\cite{336247,566996} because it can build an explicit motion model, benefiting the tracking task.
+The differentiability of the Kalman filter makes it compatible with neural networks.
+Bao et al.\cite{8451564,8662710} add a Kalman filter on existing optical flow methods, gaining performance promotion.
+Also, the Kalman filter holds the advantage of fusing different signals, which is used by Wang et al.\cite{Wang_2021} to reconstruct video using LDR images and event data.
+This paper investigates Kalman filter techniques in feature tracking and couples them with two modulated modules to develop a powerful and efficient framework.